 - 5. Watch Out for Insects That May Begin Coming Out

 - 6. Bluegrass or Fescue Spring Fungus Control

 Want us to do some of the spring lawn care for you?

 If so, check out the Lawnifi Complete Program!
 The Lawnifi Complete Program is a year-round subscription for seasonal lawn care—specific to your grass type—delivered to your door.
 Our boxes include everything your lawn needs in one lawn care subscription.
 Products are curated by our turfgrass experts for each active growing season.
 Delivered spring, summer and fall.

 1. Begin Mowing Your Lawn at the Proper Height Again

-As the weather warms up, most homeowners begin bringing out their lawn mower.
+As the weather warms up, most homeowners begin bringing out their lawn mowers.
 The timing for which the first mow of the spring for your mature, established bluegrass or fescue occurs widely varies depending on the area you live in.
-Considering that cool season grasses thrive in the transition zone and northern parts of the country, you’ll want to time your first mow of the spring to occur after the last freeze.

 Generally speaking, mid-April is about the time for you to begin your regimen for spring.
 Refer to the Farmer’s Almanac to figure out when the last frost date occurs for your area this year.

 Don’t make the mistake of mowing your bluegrass or fescue lawn too short—be sure to adhere to the recommended heights of 2.5–3.5 inches for both types of grasses.
-Never remove more than 1/3 of the leaf blade.
+Never remove more than a third of the leaf blade or you may risk scalping the lawn.
 Many homeowners want to hack the grass down for the first mow of the spring.
 This is not advised.